 Jasper National Park is a vast park, larger than Banff.
 But that doesn’t mean there are places to stay everywhere.
 There are only a few main regions of Jasper where visitors will find themselves.
 Most of the best hotels in Jasper are actually not in the Town of Jasper, but on the outskirts.
 The areas to stay in Jasper are:

 - Downtown Jasper: The Town of Jasper is a small one, but this is where you will find most of the Jasper accommodation options.
-Booking a hotel downtown will ensure you always only steps away to the best Jasper restaurants and shops.
+Booking a hotel downtown will ensure you are always only steps away to the best Jasper restaurants and shops.

 - Along the Icefields Parkway: The Icefields Parkway connects Jasper to Banff.
 Once you enter the town of Jasper there are a select few basic properties along the route.

 - On Yellowhead Highway: Yellowhead Highway connects the Town of Jasper to Hinton.
 Staying along this highway is further away from Downtown Jasper, but gets you closer to sights like the Miette Hot Springs and away from the crowds.
 It’s also possible to stay just outside the park gates, which will yield lower rates and some better accommodation options.

-Best Lakeside Jasper Hotels and Accommodation
+Best Lakeside Jasper Hotels

 Fairmont Jasper Park Lodge